unified-font-object/ufo-spec/contributing.md

 ## Solution Development

 Solutions are developed collaboratively in the issue defining the problem.
 Ideally, the person who identifies the problem will lead, or at least participate in, the development of a solution to the problem.
 The development process is deliberately slow in order to keep the specification as clear of cruft as possible.
 Many ideas seem great at first, but over time better solutions evolve through collaboration or the ideas fall by the wayside altogether.
 Simple ideas with obvious solutions can move quickly, but more complex ideas need time to mature.
-There is no one development path for all solution, but there are some general steps in the process.
+There is no one development path for all solutions, but there are some general steps in the process.

 ### Work out a solution in abstract.